aleph2c/miros/docs/_sources/zero_to_one.rst.txt

 * Ensure our Python version is 3.5 or greater (miros needs this to work)
 * Install miros
 * Import the required statechart components
-* Build a ToasterOven class which inherits from an activeobject
+* Build a ToasterOven class which inherits from an ActiveObject
 * Make a single state, and start the statechart in that state
 * Add instrumentation to our state
 * Use the instrumentation to confirm that the statechart is working.